Four-manifolds, two-complexes and the quadratic bias invariant: Preliminaries on hermitian forms

 \subsection{Hermitian forms on $R$-modules}

 A convenient reference is Scharlau \cite{Scharlau:1985} (see also \cite[Section 6.2]{Teichner:1992}).
 Let $R$ be a ring with involution and let $L$ be an $R$-module.
-We will mostly be concerned with finite rings $R= \bZ$ or $\cy m$, with trivial involution, and $R =\ZG$, with involution $g \mapsto g^{-1}$, for $g \in G$ a finite group.
+We will mostly be concerned with commutative rings $R= \bZ$ or $\cy m$, with trivial involution, or $R =\ZG$, with involution $g \mapsto g^{-1}$, for $g \in G$ a finite group.
 A \textit{sesquilinear form} on $L$ is a bilinear form

 such that $h(a \cdot m, b \cdot n) = a \cdot h(m,n) \cdot \ol{b} \in R$ for all $a,b \in R$ and $m,n\in L$.
 Define $\Sesq(L)$ to be the set of sesquilinear forms on $L$.
 This is an abelian group under pointwise addition of functions.
 The term \textit{quadratic form} and notation $(L,q)$ for $q \in \Sesq(L)$ is standard in the algebraic theory.